DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - 🐤**Address Resolution Protocol (ARP)**: operates at layer 2
         - Switches & bridges function at this layer
             - 💥**Switch** operates at Layer 2 (Data Link Layer): A switch is more sophisticated than a hub and can forward data based on MAC addresses.
 It uses these addresses to direct traffic to the appropriate device, reducing collisions and improving network efficiency.
 A switch generally does not send frames to interfaces where the traffic is not destined
+            - 💥**Bridge**: It is used to divide a network into segments and filter traffic between them based on MAC addresses.
+Used in smaller networks or to segment traffic in larger networks but less commonly used in modern networking due to the limitations in performance and scalability.
+Typically, it is used to connect two networks as if they were a single network.
         - Logical Link Control (LLC) is one of two sublayers that make up the Data Link Layer
             - **ARP Poisoning**: also known as ARP spoofing, is a type of cyber attack in which an attacker sends falsified Address Resolution Protocol (ARP) messages over a local network.
             - ARP poisoning can use unsolicited or gratuitous replies—­specifically, ARP replies for which the local device did not transmit an ARP broadcast request.